Company Info

 The methods used for bat removal have nothing in common with the methods normally used for animals such as raccoons, opossums, squirrels, groundhogs, and others.
 Instead of using traps, bat control is done by using a systematic exclusion program.
 Bats are protected by Illinois state wildlife code, and no chemicals or poisons can be used.
 We do not use any type of traps, as bats can die from stress while in traps and relocation efforts are not successful.
 Studies have shown bats have returned from distances of up to 150 miles, so trapping and "moving" bats only creates a false sense of security for homeowners who see the bats "caught and hauled away".
 We do not play those mind games, but simply utilize the best system of exclusion and bat-proofing.
 If the bats are going to fly right back to their established roost site area, why not just evict them from the structure and save them the hassle of flying back.
 They are going to locate a new roost site in the area anyway, so it makes no sense to haul them away first.

-the first time, and sometimes "get lost" while trying to find their way outside.
-They end up flying around in your living room.
+The birthing season (blackout period) happens to be the time when we receive the most bat calls, due to a couple factors.
+It is a time when young bats are leaving the nursery colony for the first time, and sometimes "get lost" while trying to find their way outside.
+They end up flying around in your living areas.
 Another factor is the high concentration of bats present in a nursery colony during that period.
 It's a simple numbers game....More bats = better chance of being noticed.

 We inspect the building/home which allows us to provide a quote for the exclusion and bat-proofing.
 Our inspection costs reflect time, travel, and preparation of the exclusion program details.
 Performing an inspection can be time consuming, as we closely inspect the entire outer structure.
 Performing an inspection requires every inch of the structure to be checked thoroughly, top to bottom.
 We inspect the rooftop and check the lower rooflines, along with all dormers, window frames, and other potential bat entry points.
 A quick tip: If a company claiming to do bat work shows up for an inspection without a ladder, be cautious.
 I can't count the number of bat jobs I have performed "following up" companies that didn't use ladders, claiming they can "solve the problem" from the inside.
 It doesn't work.
+Plus, if they aren't thorough enough to use a ladder for the inspection, they may be just as lax regarding their bat-proofing work.

 We offer up to a 3-year warranty on our exclusions (depending on structure condition) if we bat-proof the structure.
 Our warranty included with total bat-proofing would apply in the event that bats locate another entry hole and return into the attic or roost area.
-The warranty does not cover maintenance oversights such as broken windows or storm damage, and does not apply if other animals chew holes into the structure that bats discover.
+The warranty does not cover maintenance oversights such as broken windows or storm damage, and does not apply if other animals gnaw or tear holes into the structure that bats discover.
 We provide a detailed warranty info sheet for all exclusion programs.
 Due to the extremely poor condition of some structures and the rate of deterioration, some homes or buildings may not qualify for any bat-proofing guarantee.

 We added a towable boom lift to our equipment in December of 2003.
 This allows us to reach many areas not accessible by ladders, and provides a safer working environment.
 It is great for installing chimney caps on 2 or 3 story homes.
 We can reach about 40 feet high.
 Our work schedule was previously affected by equipment scheduling through rental companies.
 Having our own lift allows us to respond to jobs in a more timely manner, and the towable lift is easier on lawns as compared to bucket trucks.
 Our lift can be positioned using a pickup truck, and can often be moved around by hand on hard surfaces.